-How Medicare Coverage Works If You Have Private Insurance
+How Does Medicare Coverage Works If You Have Private Insurance?

 When you have private health insurance and Medicare, your private insurance becomes the primary payer for your healthcare costs, while Medicare becomes the secondary payer.
 This means that your private insurance will cover the costs of your healthcare services first, and Medicare will only pay for covered services that your private insurance doesn’t cover.
 In some cases, Medicare may also pay for services that your private insurance does cover, but only after your private insurance has paid its portion of the cost.

 It is important to understand the role of the primary and secondary payers in paying for your healthcare costs.
 The primary payer is the insurance that pays first for covered services.
 The secondary payer is the insurance that pays after, your insurance will be the primary payer, and Medicare will be the secondary payer.
 However, the primary payer has paid its portion of the cost.
 In most cases, if you have private insurance and Medicare are some exceptions, such as if your private insurance is through a former employer with 20 or fewer employees, in which case Medicare will be the primary payer.

 How Does Medicare Work?

 Medicare is a federal health insurance program available to eligible individuals 65 or older, specifically younger individuals with disabilities.
 It covers various healthcare services, including hospital care, medical services, and prescription drugs.
 Medicare is divided into four parts:

 - Part A covers hospital insurance

 - Part C is the Medicare Advantage program, and